Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Transition Diagram for a Zigzag Filtration of Block Decompositions

-\begin{corollary} Let $N_0\subset N_1\subset N_2$, be a basic triple for isolated invariant set $M$ and its AR-decomposition $\{M_a, M_r\}$.
-Then, Theorem \ref{thm:basic_triple} implies that: \begin{enumerate}[label=({\alph*})] \item $\con(M_a)$ and $\con(M_{r})$ do not have ``shared'' generators, \item each generator of $\con(M)$ is present either in the attractor $M_{a}$ or in the repeller $M_r$; none of it vanishes during the split, \item the generators of $\con_d(M_{r})$ and $\con_{d-1}(M_{a})$ that are not ``inherited'' from $\con(M)$ are ``coupled'' via $h_\ast^d$.
-Specifically, whenever the attractor $M_a$ contains a generator of degree $d-1$ absent in $\con(M)$, the dual repeller $M_r$ must have a matching dual generator of degree $d$, which is likewise not present in $M$. \end{enumerate} \end{corollary}
+\begin{corollary} Let $N_0\subset N_1\subset N_2$ be an index triple for isolated invariant set $M$ and its AR-decomposition $\{M_a, M_r\}$.
+Then, Theorem \ref{thm:index_triple} implies that: \begin{enumerate}[label=({\alph*})] \item $\con(M_a)$ and $\con(M_{r})$ do not ``share'' generators, that is, any generator in $\con(M_a)$ is mapped into $0$ in $\con(M_r)$ through the connecting maps, because $k_\ast\cong(0\oplus f)\circ(g\oplus 0)=0$, \item each generator of $\con(M)$ is present either in the attractor $M_{a}$ or in the repeller $M_r$; none of them vanishes during the split, that is, $X_1$ continues as $W_1$ and $X_2$ continues as $V_2$, \item the generators of $\con_d(M_{r})$ and $\con_{d-1}(M_{a})$ that are not ``inherited'' from $\con(M)$, that is $W_1$ and $V_2$, are coupled via isomorphism $h_\ast^d$.
+That is, whenever new generators are born during the AR-split, they appear in pairs.
+Specifically, for every basis element of degree $d-1$ in $\con(M_a)$ which is not present in $\con(M)$, that is, an element of $W_2$, there exists a matching dual basis element of degree $d$ in $\con(M_r)$ which is likewise not present in $M$ (that is, an element of $V_1$). \end{enumerate} \end{corollary}